Amaan0107/SeaFoodTransactionsApp/README.md

 # 🎣SeaFood Restaurant Transaction Tracker-app🍽️
 CapStone-1 YUU LTCA Academy.
-Using Object oriented programing I was able to understand more about organizing my code based on real world things such as transactions, vendors, and users.
+Using Object oriented programing I was able to understand more about organizing my code based on real world entites such as transactions, vendors, and users.

 ---